rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 of a couple of it's nearest neighbours.

+### Reduction

+Reductions are another common pattern you will certainly run into.
+A reduction happens when one rank processes a large amount of data into only a few numbers and only communicates these to the other ranks.
+The algorithm for calculating a sum of numbers above performs a reduction.
+However a reduction could be much more complicated.
+For example, in the simulation of a galaxy, the exact positions of far away stars may not matter.
+Instead it can be sufficient to communicate the center of mass of all the objects on a given rank.

+Since simple reductions such as sums are common in almost any parallel algorithm, they have their own implementations in MPI libraries.
+These implementations tend to be very efficient and can be specifically tuned to the processors and the communication devices on a given system.

 ### All to All

 In other cases, some information needs to be sent from every rank to every other rank